dontehandy/firstProject/README.md

 #### Iteration 3:

+Directives:

-1. When a user clicks the “Save This Poster” button, the current main poster will be added to the savedPosters array.
+When a user clicks the “Save This Poster” button, the current main poster will be added to the savedPosters array.

 - This is achieved by the `saveCurrentPoster` function, which checks if the `currentPoster` is already in the `savedPosters` array before adding it.

-2. If a user clicks the “Save This Poster” more than once on a single poster, it will still only be saved once (no duplicates)
+If a user clicks the “Save This Poster” more than once on a single poster, it will still only be saved once (no duplicates)

 - This is ensured by using the `includes` method to check if the `currentPoster` is already in the `savedPosters` array before adding it.

-3. When a user clicks the “Show Saved Posters” button, we should see the saved posters section
+When a user clicks the “Show Saved Posters” button, we should see the saved posters section

 - This is achieved by adding an event listener to the "Show Saved Posters" button that calls the `displaySavedPosters` function and the `toggleVisibility` function to show the saved posters section and hide the main poster section.

-4. All the posters in the savedPosters array should be displayed as little mini posters in the saved posters grid section (again, no duplicates)
+All the posters in the savedPosters array should be displayed as little mini posters in the saved posters grid section (again, no duplicates)

 - This is achieved by the `displaySavedPosters` function, which clears the saved posters grid and then appends each poster in the `savedPosters` array as a mini poster.

-5. Ensure styling, sizes and layouts of the mini posters in the Saved Posters view match the comp photo of that Saved Posters view that is shown in Iteration 1
+Ensure styling, sizes and layouts of the mini posters in the Saved Posters view match the comp photo of that Saved Posters view that is shown in Iteration 1

 - This is achieved by applying the appropriate CSS styles to the mini posters and the saved posters grid.

 #### Iteration 4: